-Pants/Crop Pants/Shorts/Skirts/Jumpers
+Pants/Crop Pants/Shorts/Skorts/Skirts/Jumpers

 Shorts should have an inseam of at least 5 inches.
-Skorts, skirts, and jumpers should be knee length - width of a 3x5 card from top of knee to the hem.
+Skorts, skirts, and jumpers should be knee length - closer to the knee than the fingertips.
+(Rule of thumb: width of a 3x5 card from top of knee to the hem.)
 Please check often, as students are growing.
-Uniform crop pants and shorts may be worn September through October, and April through June.